RomanTheLegend/Pokemon_NoGo/README.md

 ## How to setup
 (Youtube video with installation steps and client demo will come in the next few days)

-1. Download latest Pokemon NoGo files (v4.2 beta)
+1. Download latest Pokemon NoGo files (v4.3 alpha)
 2. Install NOX player, launch it and go to settings:
 	* Under "General" make sure that "Root" is ON
 	* Under "Advanced" set "Performance Settings" to "High".
 	* Restart
-3. Install Xposed framework
+3. Go to android settings (not NOX settings) and enable "Developer Mode" by going to "About tablet" and tapping "Build number" 7 times
+4. Go to android settings (not NOX settings) and enable "USB debugging" and "Allow mock location" in Developer options
+5. Install Xposed framework (click on icon on the right side panel of NOX player.
+It looks like box with APK inside and arrow)
-4. Open "Xposed Installer" click on "Framework" and click the "Install/Update".
+6. Open "Xposed Installer" click on "Framework" and click the "Install/Update".
+When system asks for Root access select "Remember choice forever" and click Allow.
 After it finishes it will ask to reboot.
 DO NOT LET IT REBOOT, choose "Soft reboot" instead.
-5. After rebook verify that everything under "Framework" is installed.
+7. After rebook verify that everything under "Framework" is installed.
 If not - install again
-6. Go to "Download" inside of "Xposed Installer" hit the magnifying search button and write "Mock Mock Locations" , we click it, swipe to the right and install it.
+8. Go to "Download" inside of "Xposed Installer" hit the magnifying search button and write "Mock Mock Locations" , we click it, swipe to the right and install it.
-7. Reboot
+9. Reboot
-8. Go to "Xposed Installer" -> "Modules" and make sure the box to the right of "Mock Mock Locations" is ticked
+10. Go to "Xposed Installer" -> "Modules" and make sure the box to the right of "Mock Mock Locations" is ticked
+11. Install Pokemon GO
-9. Click the "Mock Mock Location", uncheck "All apps" option, click "Add app" and look for Pokemon Go
+12. Click the "Mock Mock Location", uncheck "All apps" option, click "Add app" and look for Pokemon Go
-9. Another reboot
+13. Another reboot

-10. Go to android settings (not NOX settings) and enable "Developer Mode" by going to "About tablet" and tapping "Build number" 7 times
-11. Go to android settings (not NOX settings) and enable "Allow mock location" in Developer options
-12. Install and launch terminal emulator
+1. Install and launch terminal emulator
 ```
 su
 mv /system/lib/hw/gps.nox.so /system/lib/hw/gps.nox.so.bcp